Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Overview of Tongue Anatomy

 The tongue is a muscle in your mouth that helps you eat, talk, and taste food.
 It is covered with tiny bumps called taste buds, which let you taste sweet, salty, sour, bitter, and umami flavors.
 The tongue helps move food around so you can chew and swallow.
 It also helps keep your teeth clean.
 Tongue anatomy consists of strong muscles and has a lot of nerves and blood vessels, which makes it sensitive to touch and temperature.
 Saliva keeps our mouths moist.
 The tongue has two parts: the front, which you can see when you stick out your tongue, and the back, which is closer to your throat.
-A line down the middle called the median sulcus, shows where the left and right sides meet.
+A line down the middle is called the median sulcus, showing where the left and right sides meet.

 The tongue is a combination of intrinsic & extrinsic muscles.
 The intrinsic muscles are not connected to bones; they help change the shape of the tongue.
 The extrinsic muscles are attached to bones.
 These muscles can move the tongue around.
+This article will show tongue anatomy with its different parts, names & functions.

 Tongue Anatomy Diagram